 Surfside Beach in Horry County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Ark Cemetery (approx. 0.2 miles away); St. James Rosenwald School (approx. 3.9 miles away); Major General Gilbert L. Meyers (approx. 4.2 miles away); Visiting Officer’s Quarters (Billeting) (approx. 4.3 miles away); NCO Open Mess (approx. 4.3 miles away); Officers Open Mess (approx. 4.3 miles away); 1943 (approx. 4˝ miles away); Colonel Francis S. Gabreski (approx. 4˝ miles away).
+Ark Plantation (approx. 0.2 miles away); Jack Walker (approx. 3.7 miles away); St. James Rosenwald School (approx. 3.8 miles away); Major General Gilbert L. Meyers (approx. 4.3 miles away); Visiting Officer’s Quarters (Billeting) (approx. 4.4 miles away); NCO Open Mess (approx. 4.4 miles away); Officers Open Mess (approx. 4.4 miles away); Murrells Inlet Boat Captains (approx. 4.6 miles away).

 Credits.
-This page was last revised on March 12, 2019.
-This page originally submitted on March 10, 2019, by Charles Keller of Myrtle Beach, South Carolina.
-This page has been viewed 71 times since then.
-Photos: 1, 2, 3. submitted on March 10, 2019, by Charles Keller of Myrtle Beach, South Carolina. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 4, 2019.
+It was originally submitted on May 4, 2019, by Charles Keller of Myrtle Beach, South Carolina.
+This page has been viewed 127 times since then and 22 times this year.
+Photos: 1, 2, 3, 4. submitted on May 4, 2019, by Charles Keller of Myrtle Beach, South Carolina. • Bernard Fisher was the editor who published this page.